gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Exit......
 None
     Modifies..
 AF, EI

 Standard routine to check whether the CTRL-STOP or STOP keys have been pressed.
 It is used by the BASIC Interpreter at the end of each statement to check for program termination.
-BASROM is first examined to see if it contains a non-zero value, if so the routine terminates immediately.
+[BASROM](#basrom) is first examined to see if it contains a non-zero value, if so the routine terminates immediately.
 This is to prevent users breaking into any extension ROM containing a BASIC program.

 INTFLG is then checked to determine whether the interrupt handler has placed the CTRL-STOP or STOP key codes (03H or 04H) there.
-If STOP has been detected then the cursor is turned on (09DAH) and INTFLG continually checked until one of the two key codes reappears.
+If STOP has been detected then the cursor is turned on (09DAH) and [INTFLG](#intflg) continually checked until one of the two key codes reappears.
 The cursor is then turned off (0A27H) and, if the key is STOP, the routine terminates.

-If CTRL-STOP has been detected then the keyboard buffer is first cleared via the KILBUF standard routine and TRPTBL is checked to see whether an "ON STOP GOSUB" statement is active.
-If so the relevant entry in TRPTBL is updated (0EF1H) and the routine terminates as the event will be handled by the Interpreter Runloop.
-Otherwise the ENASLT standard routine is used to switch in page 1 from the MSX ROM, in case an extension ROM is using the routine, and control transfers to the "STOP" statement handler (63E6H).
+If CTRL-STOP has been detected then the keyboard buffer is first cleared via the [KILBUF](#kilbuf) standard routine and [TRPTBL](#trptbl) is checked to see whether an "`ON STOP GOSUB`" statement is active.
+If so the relevant entry in [TRPTBL](#trptbl) is updated (0EF1H) and the routine terminates as the event will be handled by the Interpreter Runloop.
+Otherwise the [ENASLT](#enaslt) standard routine is used to switch in page 1 from the MSX ROM, in case an extension ROM is using the routine, and control transfers to the "`STOP`" statement handler (63E6H).

 <a name="kilbuf"></a>